xbeat/Machine-Learning/README.md

 Introduction to Stacking in Ensemble Learning

 Stacking, also known as stacked generalization, is an ensemble learning technique that combines multiple models to improve prediction accuracy.
 It leverages the strengths of various base models by training a meta-model on their outputs.
 This approach often yields better performance than individual models or simple averaging methods.

+## Identifying and Handling Outliers in Machine Learning

+Outliers in Machine Learning

+Outliers are data points that significantly deviate from the normal pattern in a dataset.
+These anomalous observations can have a substantial impact on machine learning models, affecting their performance and accuracy.
+Understanding and handling outliers is crucial for developing robust and reliable models.

 ## Masked Grouped Causal Tracing in LLMs with Python